aws-samples/aws-analytics-immersion-day/README.en.md

 Select `Schedule expression` as the rule type, and enter `cron(5 * * * *)` for running the task every 5 minutes in the schedule expression.
  ![aws-athena-ctas-lambda-add-trigger](./assets/aws-athena-ctas-lambda-add-trigger.png)
 8. In **Trigger configuration**, click **\[Add\]**.
 9. Copy and paste the code from the `athena_ctas.py` file into the code editor of the Function code.
+Click **Deploy**.
 10. Click **\[Add environment variables\]** to register the following environment variables.
     ```shell script
     OLD_DATABASE=<source database>